SchweizerischeBundesbahnen/scion-workbench/docs/site/announcements.md

   The workbench layout can be modified using the workbench router.

 - **2023-11: Added Workbench Dialog**\
   SCION Workbench enables the display of a component in a modal dialog.
-A dialog can be view-modal or application-modal.
+A dialog can be context-modal or application-modal.

 - **2023-10: Theming of SCION Workbench**\
   SCION Workbench has introduced design tokens for applications to control the look of the workbench.